SukkoPera/OpenAmiga500FastRamExpansion/README.md

 # OpenAmiga500FastRamExpansion
-OpenAmiga500FastRamExpansion is an Open Hardware 4 MB Fast RAM Expansion for the Commodore Amiga 600 Computer.
+OpenAmiga500FastRamExpansion is an Open Hardware 4/8 MB Fast RAM Expansion for the Commodore Amiga 500 Computer.

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmiga500FastRamExpansion/master/doc/render-top.png)

 ### Summary
 Most low-end Amiga models only came with *Chip RAM*.
 "Big Box" models allowed for a different type of memory to be installed, known as *Fast RAM*, where *fast* means that it's dedicated to the main processor, so that it doesn't have to compete with the other chips in order to gain access to it (as is the case with Chip RAM).
 While both Chip and Fast RAM are limited in size, you can have at least a few MB of the latter on all Amigas (usually up to 8), while the former can never exceed 2 MB.

-OpenAmiga500FastRamExpansion will allow you to add 4 MB of Fast RAM to your Amiga 600.
+OpenAmiga500FastRamExpansion will allow you to add 4 or 8 MB of Fast RAM to your Amiga 600.
 This way you will be able to run more applications at once and more quickly.
-If you combine it with [a chip RAM expansion](https://github.com/SukkoPera/OpenAmiga600RamExpansion), you will also be able to run almost all games supported by WHDLoad, pushing the smallest of the Amigas to its limits.
-The Fast RAM will be mapped to `$200000-$5fffff`, which means it will not interfere with the PCMCIA address space.
+If you combine it with [a chip RAM expansion](https://github.com/SukkoPera/OpenAmiga600RamExpansion), you will also be able to run almost all games supported by WHDLoad, pushing your Amiga to its limits.
+The Fast RAM will be mapped to `$200000-$7fffff`.

-Note that the A600 was not originally designed to support a Fast RAM expansion, which means Commodore didn't provide any connector for it.
-In theory it could be sandwiched between the CPU and mainboard, as usually done on A500s, but in the A600 the CPU is soldered directly to the mainboard and cannot be removed.
-Thus the only way to install it is to clip it over the CPU, using a PLCC socket placed upside-down.
-PLCC sockets are not meant to be used this way, so this is really a bit of a hack and might not even work in all cases.
-Space around the CPU is quite limited, hence the odd shape of this board.

 OpenAmiga500FastRamExpansion is basically a clone of [a RAM expansion produced by Kipper2K a few years ago](http://eab.abime.net/showthread.php?t=64218), based on [an earlier design by lvd/NedoPC](http://lvd.nedopc.com/Projects/a600_8mb/index.html).
 He has since stopped producing and selling these cards and I thought it was a pity that he didn't open his designs and actually took all of them down, as this card is quite cheap to build and really useful.
 So I set about recreating it from scratch.
 Kipper2K has also made other expansions, including an 8 MB version of this card, but I chose to work on this one as it was simpler and probably enough for most uses.
 Other cards might come in the future.